 Aeration involves removing small plugs of soil at regular intervals in the lawn.
-It reduces soil compaction—in which soil is tamped down—and allows water, air, and nutrients to flow down between the roots of the individual plant roots.
+It reduces soil compaction—in which soil is tamped down—and allows water, air, and nutrients to flow down between the individual roots of a plant's total root system.
 This helps the roots grow more deeply and in turn reinvigorates the lawn grass.

 When to Aerate

 Some experts recommend aerating annually in the fall.
 Others say aerating isn't necessary if your lawn looks vigorous and strong, and they recommend that it be done as infrequently as every three to five years.

 When you do aerate, do it during the growing season for whatever type of grass you wish to promote in your yard—that way, lawn growth will actively fill the holes left during aeration.
 For warm-season grasses such as carpet grass, St. Augustine grass, and Bermuda grass, aerate in late spring.
 For cool-weather grasses such as Kentucky bluegrass and tall fescue, aerate in the early fall.
 Always aerate in mild temperatures to reduce stress on the grass, and never aerate in the summer, when many grasses are semi-dormant but the weed crabgrass is flourishing.